Kwirtz/novelpy/docs/source/usage.rst

    dict_Meshterms = {"PMID": 12255534, "year": 1902, "Mesh_year_category": [{"descUI": "D000830"}, {"descUI": "D001695"}]}

-For Uzzi et al. [2013] :cite:p:`uzzi2013atypical` you will need one more information, the year of creation of the entity in order to do the resampling.
+For Uzzi et al. [2013] :cite:p:`uzzi2013atypical` you will need one more information, the year of creation of the entity, in order to do the resampling.

 .. code-block:: python